Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Introduction

 In order to obtain the applications in the last three bullet points, in Section \ref{Sec:LocTMCP}, we study the $\ell_{1}$-optimal transport problem associated to the $\tau$-distance function $\tau_{V}$ from an achronal set $V$ (see \eqref{eq:deftauV} for the definition of $\tau_{V}$).
 The rough idea is that $\tau_{V}$ induces a partition of $I^{+}(V)$, namely ``the chronological future of $V$'', into timelike geodesics (also called ``rays'').
 In the smooth setting (outside the cut locus) such rays correspond to the gradient flow curves of $\tau_{V}$.
 Such a partition of $I^{+}(V)$ induces a disintegration of $\mm$ into one-dimensional conditional measures, which satisfy $\MCP(K,N)$ (see Theorems \ref{P:nointialpoints} and \ref{P:localKant} for the precise statements).
 In Section \ref{SS:SyntMC}, the disintegration is used to construct an ``area measure'' as well as ``normal variations'' of $V$, and thus define synthetic notions of mean curvature bounds.
 At this point, the above applications will follow.

-The fact that the one-dimensional conditional measures satisfy $\MCP(K,N)$ is not trivial: recall indeed that the $\TMCP^{e}_{p}(K,N)$ and $\TCD^{e}_{p}(K,N)$ conditions are expressed in terms of $\ell_{p}$ (not $\ell_{1}$) optimal transport, while here we are dealing with an $\ell_{1}$-optimal transport problem.
+The fact that the one-dimensional conditional measures satisfy $\MCP(K,N)$ is not trivial: recall indeed that the $\TMCP^{e}(K,N)$ and $\TCD^{e}_{p}(K,N)$ conditions are expressed in terms of $\ell_{p}$ (not $\ell_{1}$) optimal transport, while here we are dealing with an $\ell_{1}$-optimal transport problem.
 The key idea to overcome this issue is to include $\ell^{p}$-cyclically monotone sets inside $\ell$-cyclically monotone sets; this technique was introduced in \cite{cava:decomposition} and pushed further in \cite{CM1,CM2} for the metric setting.
 In the present setting, since the cost $\ell^{p}$ may take the value $-\infty$, $\ell^{p}$-cyclical monotonicity does not directly imply optimality.
 Nontheless using the work of Bianchini-Caravenna \cite{biacar:cmono} and its consequences included in Proposition \ref{P:OptiffMon}, we will use cyclically monotone sets to construct \emph{locally optimal} couplings and to deduce local estimates on the disintegration that will be then globalized.
 Another useful idea is that there is a natural way to construct $\ell_{p}$-geodesics with $0<p<1$: translate along transport rays by a constant ``distance''.
 Notice that $0<p<1$ plays a crucial role here, as an analogous statement in the Riemannian setting does not hold true for $W_{2}$.

-Let us conclude the introduction by pointing out that the reader interested in space-times with continuous metrics can find the main applications specialised to such a framework in Section \ref{SS:C0metric}. \\In analogy with the huge impact that the synthetic theory of Ricci curvature lower bounds had in the geometric analysis of metric measure spaces, it is natural to expect several other geometric and analytic applications of the tools developed here; for instance, in a forthcoming paper \cite{CMTCD2}, we will obtain timelike isoperimetric inequalities, timelike Sobolev and log-Sobolev inequalities, among others.
+Let us conclude the introduction by pointing out that the reader interested in space-times with continuous metrics can find the main applications specialised to such a framework in Section \ref{SS:C0metric}. \\In analogy with the huge impact that the synthetic theory of Ricci curvature lower bounds had in the geometric analysis of metric measure spaces, it is natural to expect several other geometric and analytic applications of the tools developed here; for instance, in a forthcoming paper \cite{CMTCD2}, we will obtain timelike isoperimetric inequalities and other applications.

+\textbf{Acknowledgements.} A.\,M. \;acknowledges support by the European Research Council (ERC), under the European's Union Horizon 2020 research and innovation programme, via the ERC Starting Grant “CURVATURE”, grant agreement No. 802689.
+In the first steps of the project he was also supported by the EPSRC First Grant EP/R004730/1 ``Optimal transport and Geometric Analysis''. \\ The authors are grateful to the anonymous reviewer whose careful reading and comments improved the exposition of the paper.